Sumyak-Jain/Apache-Maven/cmd/readme.md

-# Maven using command Prompt
+# Maven using command Prompt :star_struck:
 ##  Follow this to Create a simple Maven Project using CLI in just simple!
 6 steps from beginning
 **STEP 1**.
 Download Maven and follow the installation instructions